Ageism consultation

 • Every Senior Needs an Advocate

-by My Gran's Advocate, over 1 year ago
+by My Gran's Advocate, about 2 years ago

 My grandmother wasn't well and was sent to the hospital by her care facility.
 After a week in the hospital and myriad of tests, the Attending Physician concluded that there was nothing they could do for her, that her condition was a result of her age (90 years old) and that she'd be discharged back to her care facility.